 - Garlic powder - You can leave it out or replace it with a small fresh clove of garlic.
 You could also use an equal amount of onion powder instead.

-Add a twist to the basic recipe with these suggested variations:
+Add a twist to the basic pickle salad dressing recipe with these suggested variations:

 - Spicy Dill Pickle Dressing - Add ¼ teaspoon of cayenne pepper or a few dashes of red pepper flakes.